YunoHost-Apps/hedgedoc_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-hedgedoc is a real-time collaborative word processing web service.
+HedgeDoc is a real-time collaborative word processing web service.
 It uses Markdown language.

-**Shipped version:** 1.7.0
+**Shipped version:** 1.7.1

 ## Screenshots